-For the year ended December 31, 2005, we accounted for our employee stock-based compensation in accordance with the provisions of APB 25 and related interpretations, which required us to recognize compensation cost for the excess of the fair value of the stock at the grant date over the exercise price, if any, and to recognize that cost over the vesting period of the option.
-Approximately \$0.1 million, \$0.0 million and \$0.08 million relating to stock-based employee compensation cost for stock options is reflected in net income for year ended December 31, 2005 and for the three months ended March 31, 2005 and 2006, respectively.
+We account for our employee stock-based compensation in accordance with the provisions of Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees (APB 25) and related interpretations, which require us to recognize compensation cost for the excess of the fair value of the stock at the grant date over the exercise price, if any, and to recognize that cost over the vesting period of the option.
+Approximately \$0.1 million relating to stock-based employee compensation cost for stock options is reflected in net income for 2005.
 In addition, the remaining \$0.7 million of deferred compensation is anticipated to be expensed as follows: \$0.2 million in 2006, \$0.2 million in 2007, \$0.2 million in 2008 and \$0.1 million in 2009.